derek-nguyen123/sc-inventory-tracker/README.md

 to start the program, then visit localhost:3000

 # Additional Notes
--Categories and Brands need to be created before creating an item, they cannot be created at item creation.
+- Categories and Brands need to be created before creating an item, they cannot be created at item creation.
 They can be created and item can be reassigned later.
--Tested manually, full unit testing suite to be implemented
+- Tested manually, full unit testing suite to be implemented